nixworks/public/news/2014/05/3/index.md

 ##### Ukrainian military
 ### [The Armed Forces of Ukraine resume an offensive near Kramatorsk, as military observers from the Organization for Security and Cooperation in Europe are released after having been held hostage for a week. ](/news/2014/05/3/the-armed-forces-of-ukraine-resume-an-offensive-near-kramatorsk-as-military-observers-from-the-organization-for-security-and-cooperation-in.md)
-_Context: Organization for Security and Cooperation in Europe, Ukrainian military, Kramatorsk_
+_Context: Kramatorsk, Ukrainian military, Organization for Security and Cooperation in Europe_

 ##### Mombasa
 ### [Twin explosions are reported in the city of Mombasa, Kenya, with at least three people killed and several injured. ](/news/2014/05/3/twin-explosions-are-reported-in-the-city-of-mombasa-kenya-with-at-least-three-people-killed-and-several-injured.md)